 Our Trustees work together to develop a clear strategy for the future of The Sandcastle Trust.
 They each play a key role and have expertise and experience in different areas of our work.
 Our Board are all committed to guiding The Sandcastle Trust to operate at the highest professional standard whilst believing passionately in the charity’s mission and vision.

-Danielle (Co-Founder and Chair) and David Singleton (Co-Founder and Trustee)
+Danielle (Co-Founder and CEO) and David Singleton (Co-Founder and Trustee)

 Danielle and Dave co-founded The Sandcastle Trust in 2016.
 Their family have first hand experience of living with a rare genetic condition as Dave was diagnosed with the x-linked condition – adrenomyeloneuropathy in 2012.
 You can read more about their family’s story here.
 Although having the support of a wonderful disorder specific charity, Dave’s diagnosis was a lonely and terrifying experience.
 Not knowing what the future would hold, they developed a coping mechanism whereby they decided instead to focus on the present and on creating as many happy family memories as possible.
 Conscious of the considerable barriers other affected families faced, The Sandcastle Trust was set up on their kitchen table to offer practical and financial support to enable families like theirs access some much needed fun and respite.
 Danielle has responsibility the day to day running of the charity and works hard to raise awareness of the impact of rare genetic conditions on family life.
 As well as being actively involved in the running of the charity, Dave is also a serving Police Officer.